- Home

 The Early Career Psychology Diversity Award is given for dedication to diversity/multiculturalism in professional psychology.

-ABPP will provide one ECP from an under-represented group with a $1,000 award to reimburse board certification expenses.
+The recipient of this award will receive a $1,000 award to reimburse board certification expenses.
 Applicants for this award may be nominated by their ABPP Specialty Board/Academy or be self-nominated.

 Eligibility Criteria

-- The nominee must have successfully completed the ABPP board certification process in the year prior to submission of the application.
+- The nominee must have successfully completed the ABPP board certification process by the year prior to submission of the application.

-- Under-represented groups in ABPP include ethnic and racial minorities, women, persons with a minority sexual orientation (LGBTQQIA), persons with disabilities.
-The nominee must be a member of one of these communities.
+- Under-represented groups in ABPP include individuals from communities historically marginalized, excluded, or under-represented within professional psychology, including but not limited to: ethnic and racial minorities, women, LGBTQQIA+ individuals , and persons with disabilities.
+The nominee must be a member of at least one of these communities.

 Candidates should submit all materials at once online: